-Is Anyone Surprised That HBO Is Ready for The Weeknd To BE Over?
+Is Anyone Surprised That HBO Is Ready for The Weeknd To Be Over?

 That was all before public response to the six eps that were eventually recorded, which was so bad that the show was abruptly ended at episode five.
 And when I say bad, I mean a low Rotten Tomatoes score, online scrutiny over cringey, overtly (and arguably unnecessary) sexual scenes and dialogue and all around displeasure from viewers.

 If I’m honest: I thought the show had already been given the boot.
-But given all the hubub surrounding it—is anyone really surprised?
+But given all the hubbub surrounding it—is anyone really surprised?
 Better luck next time, Abel.